 - We provide high-quality, patient-centered medical care by staff experienced and trained in occupational medicine.

-- Prompt cost-effective treatment with the availability of 24-hour care for injury treatment reduces costs of potential emergency room visits both in terms of dollars and lost time.
+- Prompt cost-effective treatment with the availability of extended hours care for injury treatment reduces costs of potential emergency room visits both in terms of dollars and lost time.

 - In most cases, we are able to promptly identify non-work related conditions so the patient can receive ongoing care with their private physician when appropriate.